osohq/oso/new-docs/content/any/getting-started/policies/index.md

 Now let's talk about how rule definitions are used during a query.
-When a rule definition is loaded from a policy, it doesn't _do_ anything; like a function definition, it is code that may be evaluated, but only in response to a "call" or query.
+When a rule definition is loaded from a policy, it doesn't _do_ anything; like a function definition, it is code that may be evaluated, but only in response to a query (you can think of querying a Polar rule as analogous to calling a function in an imperative program).

 Many queries in Polar look superficially like function calls:
 `allow(1, 2, 3)` is a possible query.
 (You can use the Polar REPL to